USDepartmentofLabor/ui-claimant-experience-pilot/claimant/README.md

 % make dev-test-coverage
 ```

+## React Query

+We are using [React Query](https://react-query.tanstack.com/) for querying and caching of data.

+You will see the React Query Devtools (red flower shape) in the bottom left corner when viewing the app on port 3000 (local dev).
+Clicking it will toggle the react query devtools.

+(Note: While enabled on local dev, pa11y tests will fail because of its location in the dom.
+The tests will still pass in CI.)

 ## Storybook

 The front-end uses [Storybook](https://storybook.js.org/) to display isolated components of the React application without the need to run the complete app.
 To run Storybook: